 On top of sheer speed, the advantage of drawing small is accuracy.
 Tiny sketches are often powerful and more accurate than large drawings.
 You can draw smaller to create storyboards faster.

 The point is being fast.
 You could draft your entire story in less than one month.
 Think about it.
 Use small drawings—by the thousands if need be.
-That way, you can explore a story from many angles and pick the one the fits a sequence best.
-It forces you to concentrate on the whole and not get lost in details.
-All this allows you to test different visions of the same scene and see which would work the best real quick.
+That way, you can explore a story from many angles and pick the one that best fits a sequence.
+It forces you to concentrate on the whole without getting lost in details.
+All this allows you to quickly test different visions of the same scene and see which would work better.
 Small storyboards help you structure a strong composition.
-Thumbnails drawings are your secret weapon.
+Thumbnail drawings are your secret weapon.

 To gain something, you often have to sacrifice something else.
 When you draw at a small scale, your arm is not working as a whole, shoulder included.
 The drawing result can become intricate and messy.
 Too many details will not fit in a small drawing.
-Compensate this by concentrating on the accuracy of proportion, dynamism, and the general composition.
-In a second pass, you can trace over your enlarged initial sketch to add details.
+Compensate this by concentrating on proportions, accuracy, dynamism, and general composition.
+In the second pass, you can trace over your enlarged initial sketch to add details.
 Scan and print out at a higher resolution if you are working with traditional drawings.

 Sketches as final